gytterberg/technical-interview-prep/algorithms/3-data-structures/3-prefix-search.md

 }
 ```

 For repeated executions, precomputing a trie would be extremely helpful.
+See this [REPL walkthrough](https://repl.it/JsXG/2) for examples.

 ```js
 const tries = {};